IngridOrnum/js-ca-spring-ingrid-ornum/README.md

 - YouTube: I used youtube for inspiration to resolve tasks.

 ## Challenges

-I learned alot during this course assignment.
-I found chatGPT to be a helpful tool, both with debugging code and understanding methods and syntaxes more.
-I also worked alot at school where I had discussions with my peers, which was a big help during the assignment.
-I talked to my peers when I was stuck with an issue and I provided help to my peers with whatever I could.

 I tried different approaches to similar problems when coding with JS, like using innerhtml in the js to create html content versus using "createElement" method.
 I think this was a great way to figure out what I found makes more sense to me and what i prefer using.

-My HTML files are not named the exact same as in the course assignment sheet we were provided to the project.
-I figured this would not be a problem as long as the content on the pages fulfill the requirements.

 After this course I understand JS more and feel more comfortable using it, but along the way I also figured what I need to study more to understand.